 * To this I added a good few grinds of black pepper and some dirt from my father-in-law’s grave (properly collected) and ground the whole lot up together, whilst focusing on my intent to create something that would protect me, my home and my family.
 Infuse the mixture with your intent.

 To read about how to gather dirt for your spells correctly, please read my post about Graveyard Dirt HERE

 * Next, I charged it under the dark moon and asked Hecate to bless it and us.
 I also left her a small offering of mint tea and honey because you don’t get something for nothing in this world or the other 🙄

 * I store it in a lidded tupperware pot and use it for many things.
 It smells great!
 A pinch in my cleansing showers & baths, fling some over the car before we drive anywhere, a sprinkling in my son’s shoe… you get the picture.

 I hope this has been helpful.
 As always, I’d love to hear from any of you about this, or any other witchy things you’d like to talk about.
 How do you use black salt?
 Is your recipe different?
 Perhaps you’d like recipes and uses for other salts or have some to share.
-Please do get in touch.
+Leave a comment below.